pranavius/InstanceCollectionHelper/README.md

 **Important:** I am looking for translators to help bring this AddOn to those who may not understand English.
 If interested, please contact me via one of the means listed in the [Contact](#contact) section.

 ## Highlights
-- Tabs for mounts, toys, and pets (**NEW**) that are available from instances
+- Tabs for mounts, toys, and pets that are available from instances
-- Search for a collectible by its name, an instance name or type, a difficulty setting, or by expansion (**NEW**)
+- Search for a collectible by its name, an instance name or type, a difficulty setting, or by expansion
+- Easily keep track of all available mounts, pets, and toys offered by Timewalking vendors along with their costs (**NEW**)
 - Multi-column scrollable UI with Name, Instance, and Available Difficulty columns
 - Links to in-game mount journal as well as instance and encounter journal for each item in the list
 - Ability to drop a map pin at the instance entrance to make navigating easier
   - If the **TomTom** addon is enabled, an option to use **TomTom** waypoints instead of Blizzard map pins is available
 - Simple buttons to set your desired instance difficulty with a single click
-- DataBroker integration for quick access to options via minimap icon or other DataBroker AddOns
+- DataBroker integration for quick access to options via minimap button or other DataBroker AddOns
+- AddOn Compartment integration to easily open the AddOn when the minimap button is hidden (**NEW**)

 ## Summary
 **InstanceCollectionHelper** is designed to help collectors easily identify and set an appropriate instance difficulty when pursuing a collectible from a dungeon or raid.
 Available items can be further filtered by name, instance name, instance type (dungeon or raid), as well as instance difficulty.
 When a collectible cannot be obtained on a given difficulty, the button for that difficulty will be disabled.
 This effectively provides a simple and clean "to-do" list in the AddOn UI so you can decide to attempt to get the item on another difficulty or pivot to hunting for a new one.

-Currently, this AddOn supports mount, toy, and pet collection with plans to add other collectibles (Achievements, Timewalking vendor items, etc.) in the future.
+Currently, this AddOn supports mount, toy, and pet collection with plans to add other collectibles like Achievements in the future.
 If you see that any items are missing from this list, please let me know and I'll be happy to add them ASAP.

 ### Supported Languages
 All collectible and instance names will appear in the language that the game is being played in, but other text may appear in English.
 Currently, the following languages are either supported or in the process of being localized: